piecole/gromacs-simulation-workflow/README.md

 Before using this script for a new system, you should:

-1. Review and modify the `md.mdp` file to include appropriate energy groups
+1. Review and modify the `md_energy.mdp` file to include appropriate energy groups
 2. Check and adjust the force field settings if needed
 3. Adjust simulation parameters in the MDP files as needed
 4. Consider whether you need to modify the box size or solvation settings